Einsiedeln, the high place of pilgrimage in Switzerland

 Here, a refreshment bar is not just a simple refuge to quench your thirst; it is also a trove of artisanal treasures, offering travelers a taste of paradise.

-Overview of the route’s difficulties: a route without difficulty.
+An overview of the route’s difficulties: a route without difficulty.

 Beyond the hamlet, the climb continues with infinite gentleness, ascending towards a high plateau.
 Before you, in the majestic mountain range, emerge the two characteristic prominences of the Mythen, like silent guardians watching over the Alpine land.
 Tomorrow, your route will cross them, guided by the whims of the Via Jacobi.